penn-cnt/scalp_deep-learning/README.md

   --feature_file FEATURE_FILE
                         Path to preprocessing YAML file.
 If not provided, code will walk user through generation of a pipeline.

+Target Association Options:
+  --targets             Join target data with the final dataframe

 Output Options:
   --outdir OUTDIR       Output directory.
+  --exclude EXCLUDE     Exclude file.
+If any of the requested data is bad, the path and error gets dumped here.
+Also allows for skipping on subsequent loads.
+Default=outdir+excluded.txt (In Dev.
+Just gets initial load fails.)

+Misc Options:
+  --silent              Silent mode.
 ```

 # Major Features Remaining